travolgi/react-firebase-finance-management/README.md

 - see the total of your expenses or your earnings for the month
 - filter by month and year and see your current expenses or your earnings
 - see the complete list of your expenses or earnings for the whole year
+- month and year filtering by checking the data in the database and showing only the dates present

 Upcoming Features:
+- summary page to see the difference between expenses and earnings - coming soon
 - ascending - descending order based on date
-- month and year filtering by checking the data in the database and showing only the dates present
 - edit an expense or a earning
 - if you have other interesting features to propose or request write to us!